williamthazard/folkpower/README.md

 - 🟣️: i absolutely want to be on that aspect
-- 🔶️: i'm ok on working on that aspect AND am already (somewhat) profiscient on it
+- 🔶️: i'm ok on working on that aspect AND am already (somewhat) proficient on it
 - 🟢️: i'd like to work on that aspect but have much to learn